pgp/XFiles/README.md

 - Roothelper native executable (embedded as binaries in the libs folder)

 ### Releases
-Prebuilt APKs and RootHelper binaries will be available soon.
+Prebuilt APKs are available in the Release section of this repo.
+RootHelper standalone binaries will be available soon.

 ### Demos
-Usage demos will be available soon.
+Usage demos are available [here](https://github.com/pgp/XFilesDemos).

 ### Building from source
 ## Prerequisites